d-rec/drec-origin/docs/platform-overview/key-features.md

 3. users- he can just view the organization info, users, and devices and meter reads.

-organization admin and device owner roles will have same permissions that we currently have for developers, but the organization admin will have one more permission - to delete the device owners and users, which the device owner will not have.
+Organization admin and device owner roles will have same permissions that we currently have for developers, but the organization admin will have one more permission to delete the device owners and users, which the device owner will not have.

 An email should be sent to the entered email address from DREC with random generated password which the invited user can use to login to the platform.